-Versatility: One of the things that makes they Blue Yeti so versatile and desirable is what they call the “Tri-capsule array” (you can’t see it, but it’s part of the magic under the shiny metal screen on top.)
+Versatility: One of the things that make the Blue Yeti so versatile and desirable is what they call the “Tri-capsule array” (you can’t see it, but it’s part of the magic under the shiny metal screen on top.)

-It’s 3 condenser mic capsules that you can select to record in practically any situation, depending on the pattern you select.
+It’s 3 condenser mic capsules that you can select as part of your Yeti Blue settings to record in practically any situation, depending on the pattern you select.